Physical Therapist Assistant

 Admission to the Technical Phase component of the PTA program is very competitive and completion of minimum requirements does not guarantee admittance.

 After submitting the College application, applicants are advised to take the PTA program’s Pre-Technical courses listed under Semester I and Semester II of the Program of Study prior to submitting the online Petition for Admission.
-The online Petition for Admission demonstrates the applicant’s attainment of the PTA Special Admission Requirements and successful completion of at least BIO 131, HCP 224, BIO 132, MAT 106, PHY 115, ENG 101, ESW 222 and ESW 224.
+The online Petition for Admission demonstrates the applicant’s attainment of the PTA Special Admission Requirements and successful completion of at least BIO 131, ESW 151, BIO 132, MAT 106, PHY 115, ENG 101, ESW 222 and ESW 224.
 The Pre-Technical courses BIO 131, BIO 132, PHY 115, ESW 222 and ESW 224 must be completed over a period within five years before enrollment into the Technical Phase courses.
-If accepted into the program’s Technical Phase, the Pre-Technical courses listed under Semester III of the Program of Study (Core Goal #7 Elective, SPC 120, HCP/PHI 120 and PSY 206) must be successfully completed prior to Technical Phase course work.
+If accepted into the program’s Technical Phase, the Pre-Technical courses listed under Semester III of the Program of Study (ESW 215, THA 105, HCP 224, and PSY 206) must be successfully completed prior to Technical Phase course work.
 Admission to the program’s Technical Phase is based on a point system and ranking procedure.
-Points are awarded based on place of permanent residence, number of Pre-Technical Phase courses completed, courses completed at Montgomery County Community College, course grades, date of application, essay submitted and three letters of recommendation from Pre-Technical college faculty or two from Pre-Technical college faculty and one from a physical therapist.
+Points are awarded based on place of permanent residence, number of Pre-Technical Phase courses completed, courses completed at Montgomery County Community College, course grades, date of application, and the essay submitted.

 A Total Point Score is derived for each applicant and used in ranking applicants who submit a completed online Petition for Admission during the established timeframe.